Fowler Newsam Hall

-Fowler Newsam Hall is a Grade II listed group of Victorian school buildings.
+Fowler Newsam Hall is a Grade II listed group of Victorian school buildings in London, England.
 Originally the Saint Ann's Junior Mixed School, they become dilapidated during the nineteen sixties.
 They were refurbished by Rackham Construction in 1978/9 and reopened on 1 July 1979.
 The charity set up in 1966 to raise funds for this purpose was closed in 2013.

 Fowler Newsam, a wealthy business man who lived near the site, was the primary benefactor of both St Ann's Church opposite the hall on Avenue Road and the school itself.

 Architecture

 "...a 19th brick building with three gables of varying width.
 A recessed entrance has a pointed arched doorway with a bell tower."